 What else will I be using?
 I am a big believer in use what you have on hand and substituting with what you like.
 In the classroom is a detailed list of every little thing I am using, but you don’t need to have all of that.
 If you have a gel plate, a brayer, paint, and paper you can start printing.

-Are you ready to really understand your gel plate and make amazing gel prints?
+Are you ready to really understand your gel plate and consistently make prints you love?
 Then jump on in to the workshop.